 The second we put the phone away boredom and loneliness strike us hard.
 The best we can do is embrace these moments to remind what was, a knowledge of self.

 No one is going to post in public what they Google in private.
-We’d rather tweet about golfing than doing the dishes.
+We’d rather tweet about golfing than revealing a Saturday afternoon doing the dishes.

-If social media is edited real life, reality is inauthentic social media.
-We invent experiences so we can share them.
-We guide the the mirror to project the best self, even if that piece of content is ephemeral and disappears.
+We invent polished experiences so we can share them.
+We manipulate the public microphone to project the best self, even if that five-second clip is ephemeral and disappears.

 “Likability is markedly different from status — an ultimately less satisfying form of popularity that reflects visibility, influence, power, and prestige.
 Status can be quantified by social media followers; likability cannot.”